peterw18/sl-random/README.md

-SL: Cure your bad habit of mistyping, with a twist!
+SL-Random: Cure your bad habit of mistyping, with a twist!
 =======================================

 SL (Steam Locomotive) runs across your terminal when you type "sl" as